 In order to make the Kirkland Sailing Club run smoothly and provide the finest customer service and equipment, KSC staff asks that members remember the following:

 Non-marking shoes only please.
 No dark/hard soled shoes are allowed on any club boats.
 The marks left behind by both hard and soft dark soled shoes are very hard to remove from fiberglass boats and may incur cleaning fees.

-No Pets are allowed on club boats.
+No Pets are allowed on club boats unless a boat is designated as pet friendly.
 Even if your pet is well behaved and trained - their claws and hair are very hard on the sailboats and can cause allergic reactions for other members.